 Based on current case counts in Utah, at least 4,200 Utahns at highest risk of severe illness from COVID-19 are eligible for treatment each week.
-But less than 1,000 combined available treatments (mAb and antiviral pills) were allocated to Utah each week.
+But only 484 combined available treatments (mAb and antiviral pills) were allocated to Utah in the last week.